 I’ve had the pleasure of photographing three big events for Jessica and Goutham.
 From their engagements in Ann Arbor, their Indian ceremony at their beautiful home in New Hudson, and lastly their American ceremony at Pine Knob Mansion in Auburn Hills.
 I was able to capture a few hours of their Hindu ceremony early morning Saturday, August 8th, and it was absolutely gorgeous.
-The colors, the people, the tradition.

 The ceremonies for the Hindu Telugu Rituals included;